GlaucoPacheco/Spectator/README.md

+Spectator is under heavy development and is not ready yet for prime time!

 Spectator is a test framework where tests are written in the Gherkin style.

 If you are evaluating Kourier for your business, check the source files ending